presnick/ProgramsInformationPeople/_sources/Assignments/ps1.rst

 Problem Set
 -----------
-**This problem set is in draft.
-You may look at it and run code.
-The problems/instructions may change slightly while this disclaimer remains here.**

-**Instructions:** Write the code you want to save in the provided boxes, and click **Run** for each one.
+**Instructions:** Write the code you want to save in the provided boxes, and click **Save & Run** for each one.
 That will  *run* your code, so you can see the output, if any, and the result of the tests, if there are any.
 It will also *save* your code.
 You should run your code each time you want to save it.
 You can then load the history of the code you have run and saved.
 The *last* code you have saved for each problem by the deadline is what will be graded.